Building Community: the People Network:

 - Data-facing: Data management, publishing/sharing, data science, data visualization, data workflows, data transfer and networks, among other topics.
 (Launching now – June 2019!)

-- Emerging-centers-facing: Support for smaller or emerging research computing and data centers.
+- Emerging Centers: Support for smaller or developing research computing and data centers.
 (Launching September 2019)

 - Software-Facing: Software development, portability, installation, optimization, support, etc. (Launching at a future date)